despiegk/book_earth_regenerator/src/digitaltwin/superhuman.md

 ![](img/twin_happy_safetime.png)

-## Superhuman helps us to safe time.
+## Superhuman helps us to save time.

 What if we could all become superhuman in a digital sense?
 Through the creation of our digital twins, this concept might no longer be a mere fantasy but a tangible reality.